Electronic Countermeasures To Copyright Infringement

 As the U.S. Supreme Court stated in Davis v.
 United States, 328 U.S. 582, 591, 66 S.Ct.
 1256, 1260 (1946):

-The common law remedy of abatement, which should be available on the theory that online infringers (and some incorrigible Web site operators) are maintaining a nuisance, complements the doctrine of justification.
+[A]n owner of property, who seeks to take it from one who is unlawfully in possession, has long been recognized to have greater leeway than he would have but for his right to possession.
+The claim of ownership will even justify a trespass and warrant steps otherwise unlawful.@The common law remedy of abatement, which should be available on the theory that online infringers (and some incorrigible Web site operators) are maintaining a nuisance, complements the doctrine of justification.
 Abatement may trigger a self-help right to peaceably enter private property and abate the nuisance.
 See, e.g., California Civil Code '3502 (1872), which codified the common law right of abatement:

-AA person injured by a private nuisance may abate it by removing, or, if necessary, destroying the thing which constitutes the nuisance, without committing a breach of the peace, or doing unnecessary injury.@
+A person injured by a private nuisance may abate it by removing, or, if necessary, destroying the thing which constitutes the nuisance, without committing a breach of the peace, or doing unnecessary injury.@

 APPENDIX